Fire Emergency Preparedness: Make a Plan

 Wildfires aren’t always preventable, but we can help contain them.
 Here are some things you can do to protect your home from a wildfire:

-• Dispose of debris and lawn cuttings quickly as these are fuel for the fire.
+- Dispose of debris and lawn cuttings promptly, as they can act as fuel for the fire.

-• If your home is in a very rural area, consider installing fire retardent roofing material such as tile rather than wood or asphalt shingles.
+- If your home is located in a very rural area, consider installing fire-retardant roofing material, such as tile, rather than wood or asphalt shingles.
 That also goes for siding.
-Look for materials that aren’t as subject to combustion.
+Look for materials that are less susceptible to combustion.

 The more you can do to prevent the spread of fire on your property, the more likely it is for the wildfire to begin to die out.
 However, even with these precautions, it isn’t always possible to stop the wildfire.
-In many cases, you must evacuate your home.
+In many cases, you will need to evacuate your home.

 Create an Emergency Evacuation Plan